kantord/LibreLingo/docs/creating-courses.md

 ```

 Keep in mind that the order in which the skills appear in this YAML file is
 the order they are meant to appear in the web app as well.
+the order they are meant to appear in the web app as well.
+the order they are meant to appear in the web app as well.
+the order they are meant to appear in the web app as well.
+the order they are meant to appear in the web app as well.